amilaansari/amilaansari/README.md

 - 🔭 I’m currently working on: Endless Math!
 Check out the repository with the matching name for more details
 - 🌱 I’m currently learning: C#, C++, PHP, SQLAlchemy.
 Looking to hop into Java next!
 Or maybe learning to make mods?
 - 🤔 I’m looking for help with: Getting my career in software development going!
 Seems like there is always more to learn, which is equal parts exciting and nerve wracking.
+Wish to take a look at my resume?
+Drop me an email, see below
 - 💬 Ask me about: My cats!
 Yours or my favourite films/movies.
 If im not working, im likely binging Netflix 😮
 - 📫 How to reach me: Email me at amilaansari@gmail.com
 - 😄 Pronouns: She/her are good 👍